Military Burn Pits and Cancer Risk

 What is a burn pit?

-Military personnel and contractors who have spent time near burn pits likely had high levels of exposure to air pollution, especially those people assigned to tend the pits.
-However, other people have been exposed as well, due to burn pit emissions being carried to surrounding areas by the wind.
+Military personnel and contractors who have spent time near burn pits likely had high levels of exposure to this air pollution, especially people assigned to tend the pits.
+Other people have been exposed as well, due to burn pit emissions being carried to surrounding areas by the wind.

 Toxic exposures linked with burn pits

-There is extensive evidence in other situations that PM in air pollution is linked to heart disease, asthma, chronic obstructive pulmonary disease (COPD), lung cancer, and an overall increased risk of death.
+The PM in air pollution has been shown in other situations to be linked to heart disease, asthma, chronic obstructive pulmonary disease (COPD), lung cancer, and an overall increased risk of death.

 Although it’s almost impossible to prove that burn pits cause these same health issues, this evidence suggests that the health issues reported by veterans with exposures from burn pits and other chemicals linked to their deployment are reason for concern.